dorukersoy09/Encrypted_messaging_DE_2.0/README.md

 # License

-This project is licensed for educational and personal use.
+Copyright © 2026 Doruk Ersoy.
+All rights reserved.

+This project is the intellectual property of Doruk Ersoy and is provided for portfolio and educational purposes only.
+No part of this project may be copied, modified, distributed, or used commercially without prior written permission from the author.